-This message displays and a chime sounds when the ignition is on, the driver's safety belt is unbuckled, and the vehicle is in motion.
+This message displays and a sound will be heard when the ignition is on, the driver's safety belt is unbuckled, and the vehicle is in motion.
 You should buckle your safety belt.

 If the driver remains unbuckled when the ignition is on and the vehicle is in motion, the reminder will be repeated.
-If the driver's safety belt is already buckled, this message and chime will not come on.
+If the driver's safety belt is already buckled, this message will not come on.

 This message is an additional reminder to the safety belt reminder light in the instrument panel cluster.
-See Safety Belt Reminders on page 3-34 for more information.
+See Safety Belt Reminders on page 3-35 for more information.